 You can participate in the GRC program as the Graduate Research Consultant (GRC) for a specific undergraduate course.
 Since the individual faculty members find and select the GRC for their courses, you can encourage a faculty member in your department to submit a GRC course proposal for a new or existing course and offer to be the GRC for the course if the proposal is funded.
 In addition, you may register your interest with OUR and the GRC Program by submitting the online GRC Interest Form.
 This will place your name in the GRC Interest Database, where faculty may search for possible GRCs.

 I wouldn’t have done the project without a GRC and in particular it worked very well to have his expertise in survey research because I’m not an expert on survey methods.
 So he was able to describe various scales and talk about different kinds of question in a way that I couldn’t have done.
 So I appreciated that.— Faculty member

 There are several ways in which a GRC is different from a TA.
 The major difference is that a GRC “coaches” students, but does not grade their work.
-The GRC has extended knowledge in research methodology.
 Additionally, a GRC does not attend all of the class sessions.
 Instead, GRCs can be available for individual or group consultation outside of class hours or they might attend selected classes.
 A GRC can provide invaluable support for faculty and classes by guiding students through their research projects from beginning to end.
 They can help students learn particular research methodologies and be available for consultation throughout the semester.
 In very rare instances, a graduate student might serve as both a GRC and a TA, if the different roles in the course are clearly defined.